finbourne/horizon-sdk-csharp/sdk/docs/IntegrationsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<IntegrationsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<IntegrationsApi>();
             var integration = "integration_example";  // string | The type of the integration e.g. \"copp-clark\".

             try
             {
+                // uncomment the below to set overrides at the request level
+                // string result = apiInstance.GetSchema(integration, opts: opts);

                 // [EXPERIMENTAL] GetSchema: Get the JSON schema for the details section of an integration instance. string result = apiInstance.GetSchema(integration);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));